Agriculture Taxation Data Program (ATDP)

-For statistical purposes, the estimates presented cover both unincorporated farms and communal farming organizations with total farm operating revenues equal to or greater than $10,000 as well as incorporated farms with total farm operating revenues of $25,000 and over.
+For statistical purposes, the farm revenue and expense estimates presented cover both incorporated farms and communal farming organizations with total farm operating revenues equal to or greater than $25,000 as well as unincorporated farms with total farm operating revenues of $10,000 and over.

 This methodology does not apply.

-Data are extracted from administrative files supplied to Administrative Data Division by Canada Revenue Agency (CRA).
+Farm revenue and expense data are extracted from administrative files supplied to Statistics Canada's Data Stewardship Division via Canada Revenue Agency (CRA).

-Data on off-farm income of farm operators are extracted from the Personal Master File.
-Data on off-farm income of farm families are extracted from the T1 Family File (T1FF) produced by Income Statistics Division.
+Data for off-farm income of farm families are extracted from the T1 Family File (T1FF) produced by Income Statistics Division of Statistics Canada.
 The T1 General--Income Tax and Benefit Return form serves as a source of off-farm income statistics: wages and salaries, net off-farm self-employment income, investment income, pension income, government social transfers and other off-farm income.
 Data from the Canada Child Tax Benefit File supplement data on off-farm income.

-Data from tax sources are subjected to a series of customized editing and imputation procedures designed and updated annually by Statistics Canada.
+Data from tax sources are subjected to a series of custom editing and imputation procedures designed and updated annually by Statistics Canada.

-Data enter into the ATDP tax processing system already edited and imputed by way of Statistics Canada's T1 and T2 tax processing systems which do an initial processing of the data received from the Canada Revenue Agency.
+Data enter into the ATDP tax processing system already edited and imputed by way of Statistics Canada's T1 and T2 tax processing systems which do initial processing of the data received from the Canada Revenue Agency.
 Subsequent processing is conducted at the microdata level.
 Unincorporated farms are edited in order to convert negative General Index of Financial Information (GIFI) values into positive GIFI values and to be consistent with T2 processing.
 An agriculture industrial code (NAICS) is derived based on reported commodity data or ancillary information.
-Non-farming revenues and expenses are transferred to farming revenues and expenses.
+Non-farming revenues and expenses are transferred to farming revenues and expenses when appropriate to reflect farming activities reported in non-farming taxation forms or cells.
 Deterministic and balancing edits are conducted after values are transferred to ensure consistency at the microdata level.

 Analysts then manually review a set of the records determined by a number of criteria including magnitude.
-Editing rules are put in place to ensure that a record's internal consistency is maintained if the analyst makes changes to the values of the microdata record.
-The variables within the microdata record are grouped into 15 blocks (based on agricultural commodity), each with a corresponding block total.
+The variables within the microdata record are grouped into 15 blocks based on agricultural commodity or expense item, each with a corresponding block total.
 These block totals also contribute to one of two overall totals (overall revenue total and overall expense total).
 When manual changes are made to a block component without making the correct corresponding changes to the appropriate totals, the editing system prorates all of the components within the block to respect the block total.
 This is done to localize manual inconsistencies and prevent them from affecting the rest of the record.

 Units with partial non-response are imputed by a combination of donor imputation using Statistics Canada's generalized edit and imputation system Banff and manual imputation.
-Units with total non-response that are very important are sometimes manually imputed.
+Units with total non-response that are very important are sometimes manually imputed using expert intelligence.

 Total farm revenue and expense items are estimated by aggregating the individual revenue and expense items.
-Before aggregation, individual entities are multiplied by the partnership share in the case of unincorporated farms.
 The calculated revenue and expense items are summed by domain to produce the total revenue and expense items.
 A domain is defined as a region, a type of farm, a revenue class or a combination of these variables.